Revised

 |

-equipped one group with 117 Curtiss C-46 Commando aircraft to determine their
+1945, the command equipped one group with 117 Curtiss C-46 Commando aircraft

-the C-46, the command did not convert to the Commando even though its
+high flammability of the C-46, the command did not convert to the Commando

-cargo-carrying capacity was twice that of the C-47.
-The command also had
+even though its cargo-carrying capacity was twice that of the C-47.
+The

 |